-In 2015 All Saints was badly damaged following an arson attack which rendered it completely unusable.
-The fire destroyed the roof and much of the ornate interior, leaving only the main brick structure but retaining its Grade II* status.
+In 2015 All Saints Church was ravaged by fire, which rendered it completely unusable.
+The fire destroyed the roof and much of its interior, leaving only the main brick structure, but retaining its Grade II* status.

 The fire instigated a huge public outpouring of grief at the loss of the church which has been at the heart of Fleet since the town’s early beginnings.
-The PCC and members of the church have been heartened by the support received from the community of Fleet
+The PCC and members of the church were heartened by the support received from the community of Fleet.

-Phase 2, the building of an annexe with community facilities, will start as soon as the funds have been secured.
+Phase 2 will involve the building of a community annexe which will house essential amenities, such as toilets, small kitchen facilities and community spaces.
+This work will start as soon as the funds have been secured.

 Events and other fundraising news can be found on our Fundraising Page.

 There is also a Photo gallery of the rebuilt church and a Fact File.